hasura/graphql-engine/docs/graphql/manual/how-it-works/index.rst

 Relationships
 ^^^^^^^^^^^^^
-When you create a relationship between a table/view with another table/view, Hasura GraphQL engine does the following:
+When you create a relationship between a table/view with another table/view in Hasura GraphQL engine, it does the
+following:

 - Augments the type of the table/view by adding a reference to the nested type to allow fetching nested objects.
 - Augments the ``where`` and ``order_by`` clauses to allow filtering and sorting based on nested objects.